 As James Fergusson notes, being conscious of and acknowledging our imperfection keeps us humble.
 It prompts us to aspire to further growth.
 We should not be discouraged but rather encouraged to strive for better progress towards the mark.

 In verses 13-14 Paul uses the metaphor of runners in a race.
 They do not look back to estimate what ground they have covered.
 Rather, they forget what is behind and bend their bodies forward.
 They aim their heart, eye and whole direction, straight towards the finish of the race until they attain it.
 Paul was sustained in this race by hope of the rich reward (purchased by Christ) to which he was called.
 What was Paul’s one priority?
 Progress in the knowledge of Christ and the “holiness” without which none of us shall see the Lord (Hebrews 12:14).
 Is it ours?
-Will it be ours in 2018?
+Will it be ours this year?
 How do we live our lives under the influence of this supreme priority?
 The following is an updated extract from James Fergusson’s comments on these verses from Philippians 3.

 1. Knowing Christ and Holiness is the Supreme Priority

 We must be seriously inclined towards progress in the knowledge of Christ and holiness above all other things.
 We must not do this superficially and only by the by.
 It was Paul’s one thing: he said “this one thing I do (or mind)”.

 2. We Must Pursue this With Our Full Energy